mithi/react-philosophies/README.md

 </details>

 ## 2.2 If you need a banana, pass the banana, not the gorilla and the entire jungle
->  You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang, on software reusability.
+>  You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang

-One thing that can help you with this is to pass primitives (`boolean`, `string`, `number` etc), instead of passing objects.
-Also, passing primitives is also a good idea because you may want to use `React.memo` in the future if you need to for optimization.
+Try to pass primitives (`boolean`, `string`, `number` etc), instead of passing objects most of the time to avoid falling into this trap.
+Passing primitives is also a good idea because if you want to use `React.memo` for optimization.

 A component should just know enough to do its job and NOTHING MORE.
 As much as possible, components should be able to collaborate with others without knowing what they are and what they do.

 ### 🙈 Example
-A `UserCard` component that displays a `Summary`, and `SeeMore` components.
-Add a button to toggle between showing and hiding the age and bio on of the user.
+Create a `UserCard` component that displays a `Summary` and `SeeMore` components.
+The `SeeMore` component includes presenting the age and bio of the user.

-The `Summary` component that displays the display name (e.g. `Mr Vincenzo Cassano`) and a picture.
-Clicking the name display takes you to the user's personal site.
+There must be button to toggle between showing and hiding the age and bio on of the user.

-(The `Summary` component may have other functionalities like changing the font, size of the image, and background color randomly upon clicking)
+The `Summary` component that displays the profile picture of the user and also his /her `title`, `firstName` and `lastName` (e.g. `Mr Vincenzo Cassano`) and a picture.
+Clicking this `displayName` should take you to the user's personal site.
+The `Summary` component may also have other functionalities like randomly  changing the font, size of the image, and background color whenever this component is clicked (The "random styling" feature).

 The `UserCard` calls the hook `useUser` that returns an object with the type below.